 Childhood Obesity: A Growing Concern

 Childhood obesity has been on the rise in the United States over the past few decades, contributing to a myriad of health issues.
-According to the Centers for Disease Control and Prevention (CDC), as of my knowledge cutoff in September 2021, the prevalence of obesity among children and adolescents aged 2-19 was approximately 18.5%.
+According to the Centers for Disease Control and Prevention (CDC), the prevalence of obesity among children and adolescents aged 2-19 was approximately 18.5%.
 This equates to nearly 14 million children struggling with obesity, a number that has tripled since the 1970s.
 The effects of obesity can be far-reaching, affecting not only physical health but also mental and emotional well-being.

 The Link Between Childhood Obesity and Mental Health